ggurov/rusefi/firmware/controllers/lua/generated/value_lookup_generated.md

 ### driveWheelRevPerKm
 Number of revolutions per kilometer for the wheels your vehicle speed sensor is connected to.
 Use an online calculator to determine this based on your tire size.

+### driveWheelRevPerKm1
+Number of revolutions per kilometer for the wheels your vehicle speed sensor is connected to.
+Use an online calculator to determine this based on your tire size.

+### driveWheelRevPerKm2
+Number of revolutions per kilometer for the wheels your vehicle speed sensor is connected to.
+Use an online calculator to determine this based on your tire size.

+### driveWheelRevPerKm3
+Number of revolutions per kilometer for the wheels your vehicle speed sensor is connected to.
+Use an online calculator to determine this based on your tire size.

+### driveWheelRevPerKm4
+Number of revolutions per kilometer for the wheels your vehicle speed sensor is connected to.
+Use an online calculator to determine this based on your tire size.

 ### canSleepPeriodMs
 CANbus thread period in ms